How to Create a Clipping Mask in InDesign

 Final Thoughts

 Learning clipping masks is essential.
 And if you know the proper procedures, you can create exciting designs.
-However, it must require patience to bring perfection to the editing.
+However, it requires patience to bring perfection to the editing.
 So, practice more and more to achieve the desired standard.

 Scroll to Top